time-rs/time/README.md

 ## Minimum Rust version policy

-The time crate is guaranteed to compile with any release of rustc from the past six months.
-Optional feature flags that enable interoperability with third-party crates (e.g. rand) follow the policy of that crate if stricter.
+`time` is guaranteed to compile with the latest stable release of Rust in addition to the two prior minor releases.
+For example, if the latest stable Rust release is 1.70, then `time` is guaranteed to compile with Rust 1.68, 1.69, and 1.70.

+The minimum supported Rust version may be increased to one of the aforementioned versions if doing so provides the end user a benefit.
+However, the minimum supported Rust version may also be bumped to a version four minor releases prior to the most recent stable release if doing so improves code quality or maintainability.

+For interoperability with third-party crates, it is guaranteed that there exists a version of that crate that supports the minimum supported Rust version of `time`.
+This does not mean that the latest version of the third-party crate supports the minimum supported Rust version of `time`.

 ## Contributing